DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 Automatic user activity tracking offers two modes: <code>safe</code>, and <code>extended</code>

-In `safe` mode.
+In <code>safe</code> mode.
 In safe mode, the trace library does not include any PII information on the events metadata.
 The tracer library tries to collect the user ID, and only if the user ID is a valid [GUID][10]

 In extended mode, the trace library tries to collect the user ID, and the user email.
 In this mode, we do not check the type for the user ID to be a GUID.
 The trace library reports whatever value can be extracted from the event.

 To configure automatic user event tracking mode, you can use the environment variable <code>DD_APPSEC_AUTOMATED_USER_EVENTS_TRACKING</code> to <code>safe</code> or <code>extended</code>.
-By default the tracer library uses the <code>safe</code> mode.
+By default, the tracer library uses the <code>safe</code> mode.

 **Note**: There could be cases in which the trace library won't be able to extract any information from the user event.
-In those cases, the event would be reported with empty metadata.
+The event would be reported with empty metadata.
 In those cases, we recommend using the [SDK](#adding-business-logic-information-login-success-login-failure-any-business-logic-to-traces) to manually instrument the user events.

 ## Disabling automatic user activity event tracking